-This type of activity probably won’t be at the top of your list when you’re traveling, but if you were to come and visit Terengganu, we do suggest you to give it a try.
+This type of activity probably won’t be at the top of your list when you’re travelling, but if you were to come and visit Terengganu, we do suggest you give it a try.
 Located at “Pengkalan Gelap” village, the local villagers here really appreciate the gift of nature by utilizing leaves of the ‘Nipah’ tree (Nypa).
 Out of the leaves, their creativity just goes beyond expectations.
-They would weave them into fruit basket, lamp shades, and even traditional bird cage.
+They would weave them into fruit basket, lampshades, and even traditional birdcage.
 All of the products are pretty and sold at a reasonable price too.

 8) Visit the Maziah Palace

 We love Island!
 Who doesn’t?
-It would be unfair if we do not mention one of the most famous Island destinations in Malaysia for locals and foreigners alike.
+It would be unfair if we do not mention one of the most famous island destinations in Malaysia for locals and foreigners alike.
 None other than, the ‘Redang’ Island.
-This Island is so majestic and has breath taking crystal teal waters which are perfect for diving, snorkeling, and trekking activities.
+This Island is so majestic and has breathtaking crystal teal waters which are perfect for diving, snorkelling, and trekking activities.
 What can you do here?
 Perhaps, this is the right Island for you to plan a romantic trip with your loved ones, a fun family getaway, or maybe just a diving trip with buddies who love the combination of beach, sun and water!

 ‘Telaga Simpul’ or the Simpul Well is located very close to the Marina Beach.
 The interesting story of this well goes like this; according to the old folks, this place used to be a site for the Genies or ‘Orang Halus’ in Malay.
 They will normally take their bath here, thus, anyone who would want to use this well, it is believed that they are required to tie a knot from the ‘Pandan’ tree nearby in order to avoid bad luck.
 That is quite a mysterious story or belief, whether or not it is true, don’t forget to check this place out, mingle with the nearby locals and do let us know what’s the secret!